Code-Institute-Submissions/yuyu78-memory-light_SeptResub/TESTING.md

 | Score| Check if direct to the scoreboard page| OK |
 | Contact| Check if direct to contact page with a form | OK |

-3. Check if on mobile size and Ipad, it collapses to hamburger
+3. Check if, on mobile size and Ipad, it collapses to hamburger

 ### Footer
 1. When hover on the social media links, check if the color changes in red
 2. Check if all the links direct to the correct social media page
-3. Check if the footer is responsive in all devices
+3. Check if the footer is responsive on all devices

 ### Homepage (index.html)
-1. Check if the homepage is responsive in all devices
+1. Check if the homepage is responsive on all devices
-2. Check if the buttons play and instruction change in red color when hover
+2. Check if the buttons play and instructions change in red color when hover
 3. Check if the button play directs to the page with the grid to be ready to play (startgame.html)
 4. Check if the button instruction directs to the instruction page

 ### Startgame.html (after clicking to the button "play" on the homepage)
-1. Check if the page is responsive in all devices
+1. Check if the page is responsive on all devices
-2. Check if after clicking the button "Let's start", it shows combination of pattern with red light
+2. Check if after clicking the button "Let's start", it shows a combination of patterns with red light
-3. While the pattern is being showed, check if the tiles are not clickable so that there is no bug
+3. While the pattern is being shown, check if the tiles are not clickable so that there is no bug
 4. Check if the player clicks to the correct tiles, the current score increases
-5. Check if the player clickS to the incorrect tiles, it shows a message in red "Wrong!
-Click button to Start Again" and the current score reset to 0
+5. Check if the player clicks to the incorrect tiles, it shows a message in red "Wrong!
+Click the button to Start Again" and the current score reset to 0
-6. If I reload the page, check if it keeps the highscore
+6. If I reload the page, check if it keeps the high score

 ### Instruction page
-1. Check if the page is responsive in all devices
+1. Check if the page is responsive on all devices
 2. Check if the button "Play now" changes in red color when hover
-3. Check if after clicking the button "Play now", it direct to the page startgame.html with the grid
+3. Check if after clicking the button "Play now", it directs to the page startgame.html with the grid

 ### Score page
-1. Check if the page is responsive in all devices
+1. Check if the page is responsive on all devices
-2. Check if first highest highscore in the score page is the same in the startgame.html page under the grid
+2. Check if the first highest high score on the score page is the same in the startgame.html page under the grid

 ### Contact page
-1. Check if the page is responsive in all devices
+1. Check if the page is responsive on all devices
 2. Check if the button "Submit" changes in red color when hover
 3. Check if the user doesn´t fill in all the input, it appears a message to fill in the field
 4. After submitting the form, check if there is a confirmation message "Request submitted!"
-5. Check in my personal email if I receive the request from the user
+5. Check on my personal email if I receive the request from the user

 ## Bugs <a name="bugs"></a>
 * Issue with the footer: it doesn´t stay on the bottom of the page.